1-20 of 27

 Published: 01 October 2021

 OSTEOBLASTOMA Figure 4-38 OSTEOBLASTOMA A: The osteoblastoma is confined by a layer of reactive sub periosteal bone.
 The tumor is solid and composed of inter connecting trabeculae of woven bone.
-B: Islands of cellular tumor contain mineralized bone, well-defined by subperiosteal reactive bone. ...
-More
+B: Islands of cellular tumor contain mineralized bone, well-defined by subperiosteal reactive bone More about this image found in OSTEOBLASTOMA A: The osteoblastoma is confined by a layer of reactive sub ...

 Images